moorepants/learn-multibody-dynamics/translational.rst

 There is a method :external:py:meth:`~sympy.physics.vector.point.Point.v1pt_theory` that does this calculation.
-It does require that the point :math:`S`'s, in our case, velocity is fixed in :math:`B`, before making the computation:
+It does require that the point :math:`S`'s, in our case, velocity is fixed in :math:`B` before making the computation:

 .. jupyter-execute::